 Ice fishing 101

 First things first, ice fishing significantly differs from warm-water fishing.
 You need to safely approach your desirable location, in some cases, you might need to use a sled or four-wheel drive vehicle and good shoes.
 Upon arrival, pick the best spot to cut a hole through the ice.
 You can use ice auger that will drill the hole much faster and effectively.
 Many experienced fishermen set up a heating cabin next to their spot, other simple like to sit out on the open and wait patiently for their pray.
 For fishing itself, using a fish finder or depth sounder to search the hole for any fish activity is a smart thing to do, in that way you would know whether to stay on that spot or move on to the other.
-Use a small rod designated for ice fishing and preferably live bait.
+Use a small rod designated for ice fishing as well as a decent ice fishing reel, and preferably live bait.

 Consider using various jigs